MuhammadMooazam/Raspberry-PI-Series/README.md

 # Raspberry PI

-This repository is for teaching purposes.
+This repository is for learning Raspberry PI.